-- This manual is for use only by your qualified heating installer/service technician. - Have the boiler serviced by a qualified service technician.
+- This manual is for use only by your qualified heating installer/service technician. - Please see the User's Information Manual for your reference. - Have the boiler serviced by a qualified service technician, at least annually.

 This manual must only be used by a qualified heating installer/service technician.
 Boiler and burner must be installed and serviced only by a qualified heating installer/service technician.
 Failure to comply could result in severe personal injury, death or substantial property damage.